Dr. Brooke Goldner’s Goodbye Autoimmune Disease Protocol: Explained Step by Step

 I start my day making green smoothies containing 1 lb of cruciferous/dark leafy greens.
 I use an inexpensive kitchen scale to ensure I get all the healing goodness!

-I have found that cruciferous veggies like broccoli, cabbage, cauliflower, and brussels sprouts weigh more and get me to my 1 lb minimum cheaper than bags of spinach or greens.
-I still use the bags of greens but will typically use 1/2 lb of that, and then the other 1/2 lb will be the heavier cruciferous.
-I also have a garden that produces well in my Southern California climate, so I am blessed to get plenty of greens from my backyard for most of the winter months.
+I have found that cruciferous veggies like broccoli, cabbage, cauliflower, and Brussels sprouts weigh more and get me to my 1 lb minimum more cheaply than bags of spinach or greens.
+I still use the bags of greens, but typically use ½ lb of that, and ½ lb of the heavier cruciferous.
+I also have a garden that produces well in my Southern California climate, so I am blessed to get plenty of greens from my backyard for most of the year.
 I highly recommend growing some of your own food if possible!
+Check out my How to Make Green Smoothies blog for more ideas.

 I put the greens in the blender with 32oz of water and do a quick blend to make room for the fruit.

-I add two very ripe bananas and some frozen mango, again using the scale to ensure you get the amount right.
+I add two very ripe bananas and some frozen mango, a chunk of ginger, and a peeled lemon (trust me on this, it makes it taste so fresh and cuts the green taste), again using the scale to ensure you get the amount right.
 I usually put about 16oz of fruit in my smoothies.
 You can experiment with any fruit and see what tastes best.
 You want your smoothie to taste good, so you are happy to drink it!
 This will make two 32-oz smoothies.

-If you are just starting and green smoothies aren’t your thing, I recommend starting with the mildest smoothie, which, in my opinion, is spinach, banana, and mango.
+If you are just starting and green smoothies aren’t your thing, I recommend starting with the mildest smoothie: spinach, banana, and mango.
 If you find a smoothie combo you like, stick with it.
 Consistency is more important than variety.

 After I’ve blended my smoothie, I put it in separate containers for the day.
-If it is a work day, I drink one on the way to work and keep the other in an insulated cup to enjoy either later in the day or on the way home from work.
+If it is a work day, I drink one on the way to work and keep the other in an insulated cup with a little bit of ice to enjoy either later in the day or on the way home from work.
 How and when you drink them is up to you!

 Lunch